-Acknowledgements and declaration: NK is supported by a Biotechnology and Biological Sciences Research Council (BBSRC) Responsive Mode grant (BB/W007134/1).
-NB is supported by a BBSRC SWBio DTP Studentship in partnership with the University of Bristol.
-NGH is supported at Rothamsted Research by the Lawes Agricultural Trust.
+Navneet Kaur is supported by a Biotechnology and Biological Sciences Research Council (BBSRC) Responsive Mode grant (BB/W007134/1).
+Natasha Brock is supported by a BBSRC SWBio DTP Studentship in partnership with the University of Bristol.
+Nigel G. Halford is supported at Rothamsted Research by the Lawes Agricultural Trust.
 BBSRC is part of UK Research and Innovation.
 The authors declare that they have no conflicts of interest to report regarding the writing and publication of this review.